 The book is in three volumes, the first with general essays and an essay about each language.
 In volume two, the same eight pages from Chapter VII, "A Mad Tea-Party" are translated back into English so one can read and compare how translators went about dealing with Lewis Carroll's nonsense, homophones, and twists of meaning.
 Volume three is the checklist of 174 languages and over 9,000 editions and reprints of Alice and the sequel Through the Looking-Glass.
 Compiled in celebration of the 150th anniversary of Alice's publication.

-Contains criticism and primary texts.
+Contains criticism, dissertations and primary texts.
 Articles from over 430 scholarly journals included.
-Literature Online offers the full text of more than 350,000 works of poetry, drama and prose from the eighth century to the present day.
+ProQuest One Literature offers the full text of more than 350,000 works of poetry, drama and prose from the eighth century to the present day.

 Good place for biographies of authors or introductions to literary works.
 LRC provides access to biographies, bibliographies, and critical analyses of authors from every age and literary discipline.
 Literature Resource Center covers more than 120,000 novelists, poets, essayists, journalists, and other writers, with in-depth coverage of 2,500 of the most-studied authors.